andreasm80/blog.local/content/post/2024-01-15-proxmox-opentofu-ansible-and-kubernetes/index.md

 ansible-playbook -i inventory/k8s-cluster-02/inventory.ini --become --become-user=root cluster.yml -u ubuntu
 ```

-I will create this file as a subfolder under my *proxmox* folder.
+I will create and save this file in my *proxmox* folder.

 This is now the content of my proxmox folder: